 If your bird is known for becoming very distressed, it may be an idea to consult your veterinary surgeon.
 They may be able to provide further advice on what you can do.

-Aviary birds and bonfire night
+Aviary birds and fireworks

 For aviary birds you try to encourage your birds to move into the "housing" part of the aviary.
 You should also monitor the aviary to ensure no rockets land on it, and to ensure that it doesn’t sustain any damage.